 Braulio Estima Biography

-When Charles dos Anjos left the gym to move to the United States, Jose Olimpio da Rocha (also known as “Zé Raidiola”) took over the gym’s classes, and taught Braulio Estima from there until he reached Brown Belt.
-A few years after Braulio started his training under “Radiola”, Carlos Gracie Junior passed by Recife to give a seminar and it was agreed that the “Free Style” academy would be under Gracie-Barra’s shield from there on.
+When Charles dos Anjos left the gym to move to the United States, Jose Olimpio da Rocha (also known as “Zé Raidiola”) took over the gym’s classes and taught Braulio Estima from there until he reached Brown Belt.
+A few years after Braulio started his training under “Radiola”, Carlos Gracie Junior passed by Recife to give a seminar and it was agreed that the “Free Style” academy would be under Gracie-Barra’s shield from thereon.

-In 2003 Braulio won the Pan American as a Brown Belt submiting 7 people in a total of 5 minutes and 24 seconds.
-By the end of that year, Braulio met an old training partner by the name of Alain Pozo, who at the time resided in London – England and was in Recife for his holidays.
+In 2003 Braulio won the Pan American as a Brown Belt submitting 7 people in a total of 5 minutes and 24 seconds.
+By the end of that year, Braulio met an old training partner by the name of Alain Pozo, who at the time resided in London – England, and was in Recife for his holidays.
 Alain invited Braulio to come over to the United Kingdom to try his luck in Europe as BJJ was booming in “The Old Continent”.
 Braulio didn’t hesitate and jumped on a plane to London.

 In London, Braulio trained for a short while at Carlson Gracie’s team in the famous “Boiler Room” academy, but soon Mauricio Gomes (The Gracie Barra representative in the country) spotted the talent in young Braulio and took him under his wing.
-Maricio saw that Braulio was an excellent training partner for his son Roger Gracie, and he wasn’t wrong.
-The two fighters training together grew exponentially to the point where they became two of the best Brazilian Jiu Jitsu fighters on the planet.
+Mauricio saw that Braulio was an excellent training partner for his son Roger Gracie, and he wasn’t wrong.
+The two fighters training together grew exponentially to the point where they became two of the best Brazilian Jiu-Jitsu fighters on the planet.
 Braulio also started teaching in Gracie Barra – Birmingham around that time, taking over the academy that Mauricio Gomes had started.

 Braulio was awarded his Black Belt in January 2004 winning the Mundial (World Championship) as a middleweight on that same year.
 He has gone from strength to strength in the sport winning every major tournament there is in the Black Belt division.
 He also won one of the most prestigious tournaments there is in Submission Wrestling, the ADCC in both his weight and the Open weight divisions (2009).
 He is now focusing on an MMA career, although still competing now and again in BJJ tournaments.